USS Hemminger: Royal Thai Navy (1959–2025)

 Hemminger decommissioned there on 21 February 1958 and joined the Atlantic Reserve Fleet.
 She was loaned to Thailand on 22 July 1959 under the Military Assistance Program, and commissioned into the Royal Thai Navy on 31 August 1959 as HTMS Pin Klao (DE-1/DE-3/413).
 She served as a training ship for naval cadets and naval petty officers, and as a "joint training ship" in combat exercises with international forces.
 She also operated as a ceremonial ship as part of the guard of honour for the royal barges at Klai Kangwon Palace in Hua Hin, the residence of the late King Bhumibol.
 On 10 September 2025, Natthaphon Narkphanit, then Deputy Minister of Defense and acting Minister of Defense, signed an order to decommission the WWII-era ship due to deterioration over prolonged service and she is no longer considered viable for further operations.

+She has since been moved to the Sattahip Naval Base and moved on land for preservation as a museum ship.